Ka0o0zz/interview-bodytech/README.md

 ### Set environment variables

-we have 3 environment variables, which you have to set with your spotify credentials
+you can replace the spotify credentials with your own